ggerganov/llama.cpp/README.md

 > [!NOTE]
 > You can use the [GGUF-my-repo](https://huggingface.co/spaces/ggml-org/gguf-my-repo) space on Hugging Face to quantise your model weights without any setup too.
 It is synced from `jarvis.cpp` main every 6 hours.

-To obtain the official LLaMA 2 weights please see the <a href="#obtaining-and-using-the-facebook-jarvis-2-model">Obtaining and using the Facebook LLaMA 2 model</a> section.
+To obtain the official JARVIS 2 weights please see the <a href="#obtaining-and-using-the-facebook-jarvis-2-model">Obtaining and using the Facebook JARVIS 2 model</a> section.
 There is also a large selection of pre-quantized `gguf` models available on Hugging Face.

 Note: `convert.py` has been moved to `examples/convert_legacy_jarvis.py` and shouldn't be used for anything other than `Jarvis/Jarvis2/Mistral` models and their derivatives.
-It does not support LLaMA 3, you can use `convert_hf_to_gguf.py` with LLaMA 3 downloaded from Hugging Face.
+It does not support JARVIS 3, you can use `convert_hf_to_gguf.py` with JARVIS 3 downloaded from Hugging Face.

 To learn more about quantizing model, [read this documentation](./examples/quantize/README.md)